 NYU Langone’s Lung Cancer Screening Program follows the screening guidelines agreed upon by the U.S. Preventive Services Task Force and the Centers for Medicare and Medicaid Services.
 You may be a candidate for screening if you:

 - are age 55 to 77.
 Note that some insurance providers may provide coverage for screening up to age 80.

-- at least a 30 pack-year smoking history—equivalent to smoking one pack a day for 30 years or 2 packs per day for 15 years
+- have at least a 30 pack-year smoking history—equivalent to smoking one pack a day for 30 years or 2 packs a day for 15 years

-- a current smoker or have quit smoking within the last 15 years
+- are a current smoker or have quit smoking within the last 15 years

-If a doctor recommends that you be screened, a low-dose CT scan is performed to look for any signs of early-stage lung cancer.
+If a doctor recommends screening, you may get a low-dose CT scan to look for signs of early-stage lung cancer.

-However, it is important to keep in mind that not everyone should be screened.
-CT scans are very sensitive tests that can pick up many “false positives”—abnormalities in the lungs, including small scars or tiny lymph nodes, that are not cancer and are unlikely to ever cause a problem.
+Not everyone should be screened, however.
+CT scans are very sensitive and can pick up many “false positives”—abnormalities in the lungs, including small scars or tiny lymph nodes, that are not cancer and are unlikely to ever cause a problem.

 What Increases Risk for Lung Cancer

 The single most important risk factor for lung cancer is cigarette smoking.
 Tobacco use accounts for almost 90 percent of all lung cancers.
 So if you have ever smoked, you have an increased chance of developing lung cancer.
 The longer you smoke and the more packs of cigarettes you smoke, the greater your risk for developing cancer.

 Other risk factors that may put you at increased risk for lung cancer include: